-

 4. Develop a Club Proposal Presentation

 Create a detailed presentation that outlines the general activities and special events your club plans to organize.
 Collaborate with your club’s board to ensure all aspects are thoroughly planned.
-Once your presentation is ready, present it to the Club Affairs Board to receive the green light to move forward.
+Once your presentation is ready, you will schedule a meeting with the Club Affairs Board to present.

 5. Prepare for the Final Presentation

-Present your club proposal at the weekly Student Government General Assembly meeting held on Wednesdays.
+If the Club Affairs Board moves you to the next step, you will present your club proposal at the next available weekly Student Government General Assembly meeting.
 Make sure your presentation is polished, concise, and engaging.
 Be prepared to address any questions or concerns from the assembly!

 Once Approved by SGA